samer-allaham/Learning-journal/index.md

 ## Welcome to My page

-My name is samer allaham, a 23 years old,MIS gradutae form Albalqaa university And currentlly an employee at LTUC.
+Hello my name is Samer allaham, a 23 years old,MIS gradutae form Albalqa university.

 ### Growth mindset

-Growth mindset is one of the best mind sets to utilize every bit of creativity and talent you have and also a reminder that everyone started from some place at the begining.
+Growth mindset is one of the best mind sets to utilize every bit of creativity and talent you have, and also a reminder that everyone started from some place at the begining.
-A reminder that talent alone isn't good enough wihout hard work and passion towards the thing your trying to master or achive.
+A reminder that talent alone isn't good enough wihout hard work and passion towards the thing you're trying to master or achive.

 ## 3 Main Keys to mind growth: